This is for informational purposes - always check with your permitted authority or regulatory body first.

 Related: What Are The Steps To Renovating A House?

-What Is the Total Cost to Build a House?
+What's the Real Cost to Build a House?

 The total cost to build a house ranges so much it is hard to give an exact number.
 However, it usually falls between $112,000 to $460,000.
 This price is an average and will be higher for big houses and lower for small ones.
 It also is just the cost of building a home and does not include the price of purchasing the land.